jamisoncozart/Using-the-GitHub-API-Tutorial/README.md

 ## __How to insert data into your HTML__
 <hr>
-Intro sentence

 The DOM or the [Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) allows developers to call upon and manipulate elements of the webpage rendered in HTML and CSS, bridging the gap between scripts and webpages.
-To manipulate the DOM to our advantage, we will use the [jQuery](https://api.jquery.com/) library to grab the HTML elements by their ids and change the innerHTML of them to the repository data we are pulling form GitHub.
+To manipulate the DOM to our advantage, we will use the [jQuery](https://api.jquery.com/) library to grab the HTML elements by their `id`s and change the innerHTML of them to the repository data we are pulling form GitHub.
 First lets grab all of our elements we want to add new text to.
 To do this, we need to wait for the DOM or the `document` to be `ready` before we can call on any of the DOM elements:
 ```javascript
 $(document).ready(function() {
   $("#repoLink")